devlooped/CloudActors/readme.md

 }
 ```

-Note how there's no dynamic dispatch here either.
+Note how there's no dynamic dispatch here either 💯.